Summary

 - Direct contact with mucosal tissue or secretions of another infected person

-- Infection with HSV-1 usually is acquired in childhood via saliva.
+- Infection with HSV-1 is usually acquired in childhood via saliva.

 - HSV-2 is mostly spread through genital contact and should, therefore, raise suspicion for sexual abuse if found in children.